Your emergency fund money and where to put it.

 Have at least 3-6 months of living costs saved, perhaps more if you’re in a volatile industry.

-Having a fund will reduce stress on you, your business, and your relationships.
+Having an emergency fund will reduce stress on you, your business, and your relationships.

 Keep the money in a High-Yield Savings Account (HYSA), or

-Use a U.S. Treasuries ETF like Vanguard’s VBIL to avoid state tax on the interest, or
+Use a U.S. Treasuries ETF like Vanguard’s VBIL to avoid state tax on the interest.

 If you are more unlikely to need to draw on the fund, consider using a Three-Fund Portfolio.
 It’s a higher risk but a higher return on the emergency fund money.
 This is unsuitable for most people.